microdee/Emeshe/README.md

 **Compositing**

-Lights then calculated by nodes named after the lighting model (like "CookTorrance (DX11 MRE)" and "Phong (DX11 MRE)" (which is a little bit behind of Cook-Torrance with fixes and features) ).
-These nodes will provide 5 textures which represent each components the actual luminance is put together with.
+Lights then calculated by nodes named after the lighting model (like "CookTorrance (DX11 MRE)").
+These nodes will provide 3 textures which represent each components the actual luminance is put together with.
 These components are (in corresponding order)

-0. Ambient
-1. Diffuse
+0. Diffuse
-2. Specular
+1. Specular
-3. SSS
+2. SSS
-4. Rimlight

 Light renderer nodes can only operate with a single type of light so if multiple types are used, a separate light renderer node have to be created for each of them.
 If you want to render shadows you have to turn it on also on the light renderer node which should perform the shadow.
 Note shadows are switched using a #define directive and turning on or off requires some time to recompile the shader.